Assessing the Effectiveness of Peer-Led Programs for People With Co-Occurring Disorders

 Thursday, December 10, 11:00-12:30pm Eastern

 It is well known that about 50% of people with major mental health challenges also have alcohol and drug problems.
 This puts them at risk of homelessness, criminal justice involvement, and early death.
 This presentation will describe an entirely peer developed and peer led approach to these dilemmas, its adaptation to the United Kingdom in the past 2 years, as well as both quantitative and qualitative research that demonstrates the phases of involvement with Dual Diagnosis Anonymous.

 Dr. Milani will include 2 key leaders in this movement as co-presenters.
-The webinar will be hosted by Mad in America Continuing Education and with 1.0 CE pending for psychologists, social workers, nurses, licensed professional counselors and marriage/family therapists.
+The webinar will be hosted by Mad in America Continuing Education with 1.0 CE for psychologists, social workers, nurses, licensed professional counselors and marriage/family therapists.
 In addition to mental health and addictions professionals, all are welcome: advocates, people with lived experiences, family members, program directors, etc.

 For information on general policies pertaining to CEs, click here.

 1) Describe an entirely peer developed and peer led approach to working with people who have both major mental health challenges and alcohol and drug problems

 2) List the main points of the United Kingdom’s national guidelines for co-existing disorders

 3) Discuss the 4 main themes identified in the DDA UK study